nicohlr/ipychart/docs/docs/user_guide/pandas.md

 ```
 <pandas-head/>

-Concretely, to use ipychart's Pandas interface, we will have to use the *ChartDataFrame* class (instead of using the *Chart* class that we saw previously).
+Concretely, to use ipychart's Pandas interface, we will have to use the second class of the ipychart package: the *ChartDataFrame* class (instead of using the *Chart* class that we saw previously).
 So let's start by creating an instance of this class, giving our Pandas dataframe as an argument:

 ```py
 from ipychart import ChartDataFrame